North Kirklees weekend entertainment listings

 Music

-The Taproom, Batley: The Last Minute - acoustic folk pop goodtime - 8.30 pm, free.

-The Station Tavern, Cleckheaton: The Red Levels, Rock plus original songs from 9.15pm free entry.
+Station Tavern, Cleckheaton: Trench Town UK - reggae and Ska band live from 9.15pm till late, free entry.

-Comrades Club, Heckmondwike: Daltons charity night.
-Proceeds to St Gemma’s Hospice featuring The Silly Billies 50’s 60’s Rock n roll band.
-Male vocalist Cam Lee Female vocalist Jade Helliwell compare Tony Wayne male vocalist. £3 on the door including free buffet 7.30pm.

 Wickham Arms, Cleckheaton: Superior jazz band (traditional), 8.30pm.
 Free entry.